open-edge-platform/infra-managers/maintenance/README.md

 ## Get Started

-Instructions on how to install and set up Maintenance Manger on your development machine.
+Instructions on how to install and set up the Maintenance Manger on your development machine.

 ### Dependencies